hafizhrf/flutter_getx_boilerplate/README.md

 - Note that i use flutter build runner for creating a model
 - if you want to build a new model, just run `flutter pub run build_runner build`
 - start this project with Android Studio or Visual Studio Code
+- if you want to know more about getx you can read the docs [HERE](https://github.com/jonataslaw/getx/)